Camium02/ICE-3111-Computer_Vision/Labs/Lab-06/Python.md

 - `readVideoFile.py`,and
 - `motionDetection.py`.

-For each `.py` files, had a preamble using Python comments.
+For each `.py` files, add a preamble using Python comments.
 Each preamble must describe the program:

 1. the author of the program (you),
 2. the date,